dktr0/Punctual/REFERENCE.md

 fxy -- the position of the current fragment along the x and y axes as a 2-channel signal

-px -- a nominal value for the width of a pixel
+px -- the width of an actually displayed pixel (ie. in terms of Punctual's -1 to 1 geometry)

-py -- a nominal value for the height of a pixel
+py -- the height of an actually displayed pixel (ie. in terms of Punctual's -1 to 1 geometry)

+aspect -- the aspect ratio of the canvas on which Punctual draws

 dist [x,y,...] -- the distance from specified position to current fragment